 Thursday, September 15, 2011

-Harmony reigns in the jungle - except for one member of the family, Scar, Mufassa's brother, who is consumed by jealousy.
+Scar, Mufassa's brother, is consumed by jealousy.
 He harbours a selfish ambition to become king and conspires against Mufasa, using Simba to carry out his plan.
 For instance, Simba has received clear instructions from his father not to go to the elephant graveyard, and Scar will encourage him to do exactly what he should not, leading him into peril.
 Later, Scar conspires against his brother, leading to the latter's death and manipulates Simba into believing he is responsible.

-Overcome by guilt, Simba flees from his mother and the pride, believing he caused his father's death.
-He grew up among other animals, buried his grief and tried to live peacefully with them until he became an adult.
+Overcome with guilt and fear Simba flees from his family and responsibilities.
+He grows up among other animals, hides his true identity and tries to forget his past and thinks he can live peacefully with them until he became an adult.

 Destiny has been written.
 Simba is the rightful heir to the throne, though everyone believes he is dead and unaware of it.
 After Mufasa died, Scar became king out of selfish ambition and led the animal kingdom to its ruin.
 Life is practically dead; there is no food, and everybody is waiting for another leader to take over.

-One day, Simba encounters Nala, his childhood best friend.
+Evereything changes Simba encounters Nala, his childhood best friend.
 She does not recognise him, but Simba reminds her who he is.
 Nala is emotionally revived.
 Her face shines to express hope.
 She urges Simba to return home to fulfil his mission as king over the jungle, but Simba hesitates, feeling the weight of guilt pressing hard still.
-It is only when the wise Baboon shows him that his father lives within him that Simba finds the courage to return.
+With the help of Rafiki the wise baboon, Simba realises that his father's legacy lives within him.

 Simba returns home to the amazement of everyone.
 A fierce battle takes place between him and Scar.
 The latter plays the blame card by reminding Simba that he killed his father, but this time his gambit fails.
 Everybody learns the truth, and Scar is defeated.
 Simba assumes his rightful place as king.
 He and Nola build a family of their own, welcoming Simba Junior.
 The forest is restored, and the Circle of Life continues.

-This is the story of Simba.
-The Circle of Life.
-The story is light-hearted and entertaining, yet offers valuable lessons.
-It reflects life and what we can learn from it.
+The Lion King beautifully reflects the reality that every family goes through seasons - joy, loss. conflict and restoration.
 Every family on earth, regardless of race, language, culture, and way of life, as represented by the different kinds of animals, goes through more or less the same circle of life.

 You can watch a trailer below